i18next/next-i18next/README.md

   return {
     props: {
       ...(await serverSideTranslations(locale, ['common', 'footer'])),
-      // will be passed to the page component as props }
+      // Will be passed to the page component as props }
   }
 }